 Designated Roth Accounts - Contributing to a Designated Roth Account

-Employers may offer employees an opportunity to make after-tax salary deferral contributions (known as designated Roth contributions) to a separate designated Roth account in the employer’s 401(k), 403(b) or governmental 457(b) retirement plan.
-Unlike other elective deferrals, the amount employees contribute to a designated Roth account is includible in their gross income.
-However, distributions from the account that are qualified distributions will be tax-free, even if the distribution includes previously untaxed earnings.
+Employers may offer employees an opportunity to make after-tax salary deferral contributions to a separate designated Roth account in the employer’s 401(k), 403(b) or governmental 457(b) retirement plan.
+Unlike pre-tax elective deferrals, the amount employees contribute to a designated Roth account is includible in gross income.
+However, distributions from the account are generally tax-free, including previously untaxed earnings in the account.
+(See which qualified distributions are tax-exempt).

 Benefits of designated Roth accounts